photonstorm/box2d-lite/README.md

 The values are approximate because it now only creates a new Arbiter if two bodies intersect, and as they're being spawned randomly, they don't always intersect at the same point.
 I could use a fixed position test to get exact stats back, but there's really no need - we've achieved the goal for this stage - and that's a whopping 98.6535% decrease in a test with 500 bodies.
 Taking us back up to a solid 60fps again.

-However, it's not all glory :) Bumping up to 1000 bodies makes the frame rate plummet again, as it's creating upwards of 4000 Arbiters per frame ~sigh~ .
+However, it's not all glory :) Bumping up to 1000 bodies makes the frame rate plummet again, as it's creating upwards of 4000 Arbiters per frame ~sigh~ - also, I've realised that we can't just eliminate Arbiters just if the bodies are no longer touching, so this implementation is actually not very stable.

 So, the naive broadphase is a big improvement, yet it's not enough if we want to scale this further.
 Time to break out a grid.